ASC-MAKER/asc-maker.github.io/README.md

 Next, we defined the required tables according to the relational model we had previously designed.
 For each table, we established its columns, data types, and relationships.

-Although many operations were performed through the PgAdmin4 graphical interface, we also used SQL queries to create tables and relationships more precisely.

 ## Database Structure

 ### Game Table